List of Marvel Comics characters: F: Flint

-Flint (Jaycen) is an Inhuman in Marvel Comics.
+Flint (Jaycen in Utolan, called Jason by his adoptive parents) is an Inhuman in Marvel Comics.
 The character, created by Charles Soule and Joe Madureira, first appeared in Inhuman #3 (October 2014).

-Flint was Jason, a young African-born American boy who was adopted by Martin (a white man and his wife).
+Flint was Jason, a young African-born American boy who was adopted by Martin, a white man, and his wife.
 Though Jason loved his parents, he felt out of place, mostly because in the community he grew up in he was the only black person.
-One day, the Terrigen mists arrived and Martin, who was actually an Inhuman, told Jason to embrace their destiny.
+One day, the Terrigen Mists arrived and Martin, who was actually an Inhuman, told Jason to embrace their destiny.
 Jason emerged from his cocoon and was immediately recruited by Lash.
 He is renamed Korvostax and forced by Lash and the rest of his team to fight the Royal Family, feeling that they were unworthy of being Inhumans.
 Lash was defeated by Medusa and Jason opted to join the Inhumans in New Attilan.
 During the fight, he discovered that he had geokinesis, the ability to control the earth and rocks, and could also encase himself in a rock-like body.

 While in New Attilan, he learns that his biological family is still in Africa.
 Soon after he takes the Flint name, Jason finally visits his birthplace Utolan, and discovers his biological mother Irellis and sister Ikelli.
 Out of respect, Jason changes the spelling of his name to Jaycen.
 He also starts a relationship with fellow Inhuman Iso.

-Flint accompanies Crystal's team in investigating the strange skyscrapers in China.
-When the skyscraper causes Collective Man to lose his powers and split into the five brothers, one is nearly killed by Flint.
+Flint is among the Inhumans who journey to the planet Centauri IV to investigate the Skyspear, a Kree device which landed there.
+Flint is attacked by the Zn'rx, a group of reptilian aliens who steal his powers.
+Flint uses the Skyspear to regain his powers and gains the ability to generate crystal.
+However, his body begins turning into crystal, which covers his entire right arm and part of his head before it stabilizes and stops spreading.

+Powers and abilities of Flint

+Flint is an Inhuman with the ability to manipulate rocks and the earth itself.
+This allows him to fly by levitating rock and coat himself in rock armor.
+After using the Skyspear, Flint gained the ability to generate crystal, which now makes up part of his body.